malikkemp/obsidian-projects/content/index.md

 ---
-title: The Last Transmission - Text-based Horror Game
+title: index
 tags:
   - projects
 Status: Planning
 ---

+# The Last Transmission

 David Halloway, an investigative journalist dealing with personal loss and a failing career, is drawn to the abandoned town of RedHaven after receiving an anonymous tip about its mysterious disappearance.
 As David investigates RedHaven, he begins to suspect that the town's secrets may be connected to his wife’s death, pulling him deeper into a chilling mystery.
 The story explores themes of loss, closure, and the supernatural as David searches for answers that may be darker than he imagined.

 ---